-Prior to giving their directors' declaration in respect of the annual and half-year financial statements, the Board requires the Chief Executive Officer and the Chief Financial Officer to each sign a written declaration to the Board, to the effect that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that their opinion has been formed on the basis of a sound system of risk management and internal control, which is operating effectively.
+Prior to giving their directors' declaration in respect of the half-year and annual financial statements, the Board requires the Chief Executive Officer and the Chief Financial Officer to each sign a written declaration to the Board, to the effect that, in their opinion, the financial records of the entity have been properly maintained. that the financial statements comply with the appropriate accounting standards, the Corporations Act 2001 (Cth) and give a true and fair view of the financial position and performance of the entity, that the consolidated entity disclosure statement is true and correct (for the full year), and that their opinion has been formed on the basis of a sound system of risk management and internal control, which is operating effectively.

-This written declaration was received by the Board prior to its approval of the full-year and half-year financial statements for the financial year ended 30 June 2023.
+This written declaration was received by the Board prior to its approval of the half-year and annual financial statements for the financial year ended 30 June 2024.